-In the above example the "u,v" fields are specified to have a polynomial order of 8 using a modified expansion.
+In the above example the "u,v" fields are specified to have a polynomial order of 7 using a modified expansion.
 Implicitly this form of the expansion definition uses a quadrature order of 9.
-The above definition then also uses a modified expansion for pressure but of order 7.
-Since currently for this solver to run we need to use a consistent quadrature order for both the velocity and pressure fields we specify the MODIFIEDQUADPLUS1 to tell the solver to use an addition quadrature point and therefore also use 9 quadrature points in each 1D direction for the pressure.
+The above definition then also uses a modified expansion for pressure but of polynomial order 6.
+Since currently for this solver to run we need to use a consistent quadrature order for both the velocity and pressure fields we specify the MODIFIEDQUADPLUS1 to tell the solver to use an additional quadrature point and therefore also use 9 quadrature points in each 1D direction for the pressure.